Intercept HTTP Requests

 }

 - Create an instance of your new hook.
-Attach it to a test/fixture or define it globally.
+Attach it to a test/fixture or the entire test run.

 import { MyRequestHook } from './my-request-hook';